University Basketball League Australia: History

 In September 2018, the National Basketball League (NBL) announced a partnership with UniSport Australia to develop a men's and women's national university league.
 Twelve months later, UniSport announced that the inaugural University Basketball League season would commence in 2020.
 The league was endorsed by Basketball Australia.
 Eight universities were set to compete in the new student-only league, but due to the COVID-19 pandemic, the 2020 season was cancelled.

 The UBL launched in 2021 with seven universities and a four-month schedule, but was forced to cancel its finals due to COVID-19 restrictions and lockdowns.
 The league grew by four universities in 2022, with two more joining in 2023 and one more joining for 2024.
-Twelve universities will participate in 2025.
+Twelve universities participated in 2025.

 Participating universities

 Current

-As of 2025, the UBL is affiliated with twelve universities across six states, with all universities having men's and women's teams.
+As of 2026, the UBL is affiliated with fourteen universities across six states, with all universities having men's and women's teams.